Is Plagiarism a Crime

 On the other hand, teachers should teach their students the value of doing research and writing their papers.

-Plagiarism is a moral offense and dishonoring of a school’s set of honor codes or workplace ethics.
+Plagiarism is a moral offense and dishonoring a school’s set of honor codes or workplace ethics.
 In most cases, you will be punished by your institution or fired from your place of work when caught.

 Copyright owners decide how their work is to be used.
 They prevent it from being copied or distributed without their consent.
 In contrast, you cannot attach rights to ideas, styles, techniques, or concepts.